perturbing/vasil-tests/collateral-output-cip-40.md

 ```
 $ cardano-cli address build --payment-script-file typedAlwaysSucceeds.plutus --testnet-magic 9 --out-file typedAlwaysSucceeds.addr
 ```
 Note that this example is executed on a private testnet with magic number `9`, on the Cardano testnet this is `1097911063`.
-To view the current outputs located at the script address we use
+To view the current outputs located at the script address, we use,
 ```
 $ cardano-cli query utxo --address $(cat typedAlwaysSucceeds.addr) --testnet-magic 9
                            TxHash                                 TxIx        Amount